justinborromeo/P-Challenge-F18/README.md

 ## Adding Team Credentials
 Run add_team_to_db.py.
 It will prompt you for a team_id.
 Once given an id, it will add the team to the database then return a authentication key.

+## Writing a Client
+Details on client mechanics can be found at: https://drive.google.com/file/d/1Smyy0JDS-8KWkVPdlIDWs4Ro88ISRnxn/view?usp=sharing